migalmoreno/guix-config/README.md

 -   **Text Editor:** GNU Emacs
 -   **Video Player:** mpv

-To build and instantiate my configurations, invoke one of the following commands:
+To build and activate my configurations, invoke one of the following commands:

-    # To instantiate the current user's home
+    # To activate the current user's home
     make home
     # For a specific user
     make home/reconfigure/$USER
-    # To instantiate the current hostname's config
+    # To activate the current hostname's config
     make system
     # For a specific host
     make system/reconfigure/$HOST